ZaraKaleskova/Fitness-Blog/README.md

 💼 Business enquiries: The web application allows visitors to send emails with their enquiries to an exsiting account

-🔨 Built With: HTML CSS JS SVG React Redux Firebase
+🔨 Built With: HTML CSS Materialize JS SVG React Redux Firebase

 🔮 What does the future hold: The application will be connected to a commerce system and will allow transactions for the offered services.
 Private user area will also be extended, offering more user functionalities.